 Building on Existing Standards: PTI as a Foundation

 Adopting blockchain technology to support produce traceability can be built on the good work accomplished by the Produce Traceability Initiative (PTI) completed some years ago.
 While PTI provided the data for source-level traceability, it did not provide a convenient and reliable way for consumers to access that data.
-A blockchain-based solution can extend that approach by providing a service to consumer mobile apps that access that same data and do so in a standardized and trusted way.
+A blockchain-based solution for food safety can extend that approach by providing a service to consumer mobile apps that access that same data and do so in a standardized and trusted way.
 Combining PTI information (i.e. supplier GTIN, location, harvest date, lot number) with purchase order and shipping information (i.e. ASN) provides the basis for all the information required for this approach.
-As a result, consumers would be provided with access to the information necessary to reflect the source of the product they scanned.
-This would help manage food safety incidents by consistently identifying product determined not to be affected – such that unaffected product could be sold and consumed with confidence.
+As a result, consumers would be provided with access to the information necessary to reflect the source of the produce they scanned.
+This would help manage food safety incidents by consistently identifying produce determined not to be affected – such that unaffected produce could be sold and consumed with confidence.

 The Higher Goal: Prevent or Minimize Food Safety Incidents